-The fair value of the Company's convertible preferred stock warrant liabilities at inception and for subsequent mark-to-market fair value measurements is based on management's valuation model and expected methods and timing of settlement.
-These estimates are prepared using models that consider various inputs including: (a) the Company's estimated future cash flows, (b) time value, and (c) current market conditions, as well as other relevant economic measures.
+The fair value of the Company's warrant liabilities at inception and for subsequent mark-to-market fair value measurements is based on management's valuation model and expected methods and timing of settlement.
+These estimates are prepared using models that consider various inputs including: (a) the Company's estimated future cash flows, (b) time value, (c) current market conditions, and (d) other relevant economic measures.

-The Company has determined that the warrant liabilities fair values are Level 3 items within the fair value hierarchy.
+The Company has determined that the warrant liabilities' fair values are Level 3 items within the fair value hierarchy.
 The following table presents the changes in the warrant liabilities:

-(In thousands)
+(in thousands)

-Balance at January 1, 2018 \$ 93
+Balance at December 31, 2017 \$ 93

-Fair value of Series C warrants issued under the LSA 326
+Fair value of Term A Warrants issued under the Loan and Security Agreement 326

+Fair value of Term B Warrants issued under the Loan and Security Agreement 686

-Change in fair value of warrants 82
+Change in fair value of warrants (63)

-Balance at March 31, 2018 \$501
+Balance at September 30, 2018 1 L,042